 - High business credit card cash back rates

-- Ease of opening a basic business checking account
+- Ease of opening a business bank account

 - Mobile check deposits